Lesson 4

 \Phi \propto x^\gamma,

-then the RGB values to be saved in the LDR image must be
+then the RGB values to be stored in the LDR image must be

 r = \left[2^8\times R^{1/\gamma}\right],\quad g = \left[2^8\times G^{1/\gamma}\right],\quad b = \left[2^8\times B^{1/\gamma}\right],